fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **Diplomacy**
     - Reconciliation is now usable with multiple leaders at the same time.
     - Continental System's massive relationship penalty now functions similar to a Denounce sanction.
-    - Hostile military no longer receives War Support combat bonus when using Kispoko Nena’to to attack with Shawnee Civic Telwatiki Mastery unlocked.
+    - Hostile military no longer receives War Support combat bonus when using Kispoko Nena'to to attack with Shawnee Civic Telwatiki Mastery unlocked.
 - **Environment**
     - [★] All map types now guarantee enough traversable Ocean Tiles near the Poles.
     - The water/lake tiles in Homelands no longer appear as Distant Land when using Continents, Terra Incognita, and Pangaea Plus map types.